keptn-hotday-2021/keptn-hotday-2021/README.md

 ### 7. Run the following command to restart some of the deployed pods

 Dyntrace OneAngent auto-injects at run time when pods come up in Kubernetes.
-This will ensure any pods which may have been started before oneageny could be fully installed will be properly insturmented.
+This will ensure any pods which may have been started before oneagent could be fully installed will be properly instrumented.

 ```
 for i in keptn ingress default unleash-dev ; do kubectl delete pods --all -n $i; done